Conformal dynamics at infinity for groups with contracting elements: Conformal density for mapping class groups: Case Study (III)

 Let $\Sigma_g$ be an orientable closed surface of genus $g\ge 2$.
 Consider the mapping class group i.e.: isotopy classes of orientation preserving homeomorphisms of $\Sigma_g$.

 Uniformization theorem for surfaces sets up one-to-one correspondence between complex structures and hyperbolic metrics on $\Sigma_g$.
 The Teichm\"uller space, denoted by $\T$, of $\Sigma_g$ is the set of isotopy classes of hyperbolic metrics or of complex structures on $\Sigma_g$.
-We equip $\T$ with Teichm\"uller metric $d_T$, invariant under $\mathrm{Mod}(\Sigma_g)$.
-It is well-known that pseudo-Anosov mapping classes are contracting in Teichm\"uller metric \cite{Minsky}, so the results in the previous sections apply.
+We equip $\T$ with Teichm\"uller metric $d_T$, for which the isometry group is exactly the mapping class groups $\mcg$.
+It is well-known that pseudo-Anosov mapping classes are contracting in Teichm\"uller metric \cite{Minsky}, so the results in the previous subsections apply.
 In the sequel, we refer to \cite{FMbook, FLP} for more details on the undefined notions.